OneBeat Virtual Gallery

 Over the course of two months, OneBeat Virtual brought together 35 Fellows from around the globe to a shared online space where they experimented with new forms of virtual collaboration, wrote and produced new works, and created a series of streamed performances for the public.

-This year’s OneBeat proposed music as a curative practice, as an improvised path of intentional care.
+This year’s OneBeat questions how we understand and create new modes of grieving, care and healing.
 Fellows collaborated within a series of virtual Labs, led by our OneBeat staff and collaborators, where they collectively explored a series of questions.
-This space shares the creative output from the 1B Virtual Mixtape, our 7 collaborative Labs led by staff artists, Fellows’ photo and art works, and our online game Telephenisis.
-Scores for Uncertain Times #1 artistic directed by Kyla Rose Smith.
+This space shares the creative output from the 1B Virtual 2 Mixtape, our 7 collaborative Labs led by staff artists, Fellows’ photo and art works, and our online game Telephenisis.
+Scores for Uncertain Times #2 artistic directed by Kyla Rose Smith.

 Mixed + Mastered by Christopher Botta